 - Ama-no-Murakumo-no-Tsurugi (天叢雲剣) is the most well-known of the Three Imperial Regalia of Japan.
 This is thanks to appearances in many animes, mangas, and games.

 - The name means the Sword of the Gathering of Clouds.

 - Its alternate name of Kusanagi-no-Tsurugi (草薙の剣) comes from the legend of how Yamato Takeru (日本武尊) used the sword to slice away grass in a burning field he was trapped in.
 Kusanagi literally means grass cutting in Japanese.

 - Currently, Ama-no-Murakumo-no-Tsurugi is enshrined at Atsuta Shrine of Nagoya (熱田神宮).
 Like the other two regalia, it is never available for public viewing.

-- Some historians consider the story of Orochi to be a metaphor.
-The eight-headed serpent is said to be a flooding river with eight tributaries.
+- Some historians consider the story of Yamato-no-Orochi to be a metaphor.
+The eight-headed serpent is said to represent a flooding river with eight tributaries.
 An outsider assisted the natives of Izumo in damming the tributaries.